VaanaCZ/LANVP/README.md

 2. Extract the contents of the "L.A.Noire" directory into the root of your L.A.
 Noire installation (same location as LaNoire.exe).
 3. Done.
 No other special setup is required.

+> [!NOTE]
 > Disclaimer: Do not forget to extract all of the files, including the "plugins" directory.
 If this step is missed, then V-Patch will not be loaded.

+> [!WARNING]
+> Some cases or activities may still be unbeatable when playing with a high frame rate.
+If you encounter such an issue, disable the FPS unlock in the config file (lanvp.ini in the plugins directory of your game installation), restart the game, pass the current section, re-enable the FPS unlock in the config and restart the game again.

 ## Linux (Proton/Wine) Installation